pavel-odintsov/fastnetmon/README.md

 Why did we write this?
 Because we can't find any software for solving this problem in the open source world!

 How I can help project?
+- We are looking for maintainer for Debian and Fedora/EPEL packages
 - Test it!
 - Share your experience
+- Share your use cases
 - Share your improvements
 - Test it with different equipment
 - Create feature requests